plone/documentation/docs/classic-ui/views.md

 -   calling a view from inside another view, or
 -   calling a view from your unit test code.

-Below are tree different approaches for that.
+Below are three different approaches for that.

 (classic-ui-view-by-plone-api)